Why Do We Go Fishing?

 Choosing your fishing tackle gives you organisational skills whereby you have to try to preplan what will happen on the banking before you get there, although this sometimes cannot be done until you see the actual venue.

-It takes practice to tie delicate lines and hooks and this will give you better dexterity as both hands have to be used when fishing.
-Most parts of fishing require the use of both hands, although this is not the rule as many disabled people enjoy fishing and there are many provisions up and down the country to aid them both in gaining acces to most fisheries due to the on site parking, level bankings and on site facilities.
+It takes practice to tie delicate lines and hooks and this will give you better dexterity as both hands have to be used when preparing your gear.
+Most parts of fishing require the use of both hands, although this is not the rule as many people with reduced dexterity enjoy fishing.
+This is made easier with suitable fishing tackle available nowadays.

 There is usually a good amount of information that can be found on how to go about fishing the venue either by the staff in the tackle shop or simply by asking local fisherman on the bank when you get there.